lf-edge/ekuiper/docs/en_US/cli/rules.md

 ## get the status of a rule

 The command is used to get the status of the rule.
+If the rule is running, the metrics will be retrieved realtime.
 The status can be
-- running
+- running with metrics: $metrics
 - stopped: $reason

 ```shell